zedomel/dwca-gsheet-assistant/docs/index.md

 # Rationale

-Most biologists and biodiversity data managers organize their data into spreadsheets and for thoses whom are not familiary with Information Science practices of data standardization, the usage of complex software to assist the creation of standardized datasets can be painful, or even prohibited.
+Most biologists and biodiversity data managers organize their data into spreadsheets and for thoses whom are not familiar with Information Science practices of data standardization, the usage of complex software to assist the creation of standardized datasets can be painful, or even prohibited.

 Based on that, the Google Sheet Add-on available here searches to explore the familiarity of the users with spreadsheets and allow them to create and publish standardized biodiversity data using Darwin Core Standard.
 The add-on aims to provided a simple and intuitive interface for users not familiary with the concepts of Darwin Core Standard (DwC) and data sharing using Darwin Core Archives.